kovalenko-tech/translation_service/README.md

 - RabbitMQ Management UI (http://localhost:15672)
 - Redis CLI for viewing cached data
 - Health check endpoint `/api/v1/health`
+- Incomplete requests endpoint `/api/v1/translations/incomplete`

+### Request Recovery

+The service automatically recovers incomplete translation requests on startup:
+- Requests with status `pending` or `processing` are automatically resumed
+- Only new keys that haven't been translated yet will be processed
+- Cancelled requests are not resumed
+- Detailed recovery logs are provided during startup

 ## Translation Caching